 - Trust others

 While looking into the idea of fulfillment in the workplace, you may come across the organization Great Place to Work®.
 After millions of surveys and years of extensive research, this organization has come to the conclusion that there are three important factors that need to exist in a good workplace.

 - Camaraderie in the workplace.

 Pride and camaraderie are more difficult to define and foster.
-These two values are different in that they depend on each individual person's character and needs.
-They are reliant on the relationship between the employee and his or her job (pride) and the relationship between the employee and his or her coworkers (camaraderie).
-What each person needs to be proud of in their job is personal and unique and it’s crucial to ensure that everyone is in a role that satisfies their goals.
+These two values are different in that they vary based on each individual person's character and needs.
+They are reliant on the relationship between the employee and their job (pride) and the relationship between the employee and their coworkers (camaraderie).
+What each person needs to be proud of the work they do is personal and unique and it’s crucial to ensure that everyone is in a role that satisfies their goals.

 The quality of relationships between coworkers depends on the personalities and different preferences each person has as well as the ability of the team to match them.
-Pride and camaraderie relate back to the concept of Ikigai in that it's necessary to appreciate others for their personal reason for being while also valuing yourself and yours.
-This will create a harmonious work environment composed of successful individuals.
+Pride and camaraderie relate back to the concept of Ikigai in that it's necessary to appreciate others and the goals that they pursue while also valuing yourself and yours.
+This will create a more harmonious work environment composed of successful individuals.